basemind-ai/sdk-android/README.md

 ### Passing Prompt Config ID

 The `BaseMindClient.getInstance` also accepts an optional `promptConfigId` parameter.
-Thie parameter is `null` by default - which means the client will use the prompt configuration defined as `default` in the dashboard.
+This parameter is `null` by default

+-   which means the client will use the prompt configuration defined as `default` in the dashboard.
 You can also pass a specific prompt config ID to the client:

 ```kotlin
 import ai.basemind.client.BaseMindClient